ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 Windows installs new applications in the `Program Files` and `Program Files (x86)` directories on the system drive.
 Each application has its own subdirectory.
 For example, it can be `C:\Program Files (x86)\Notepad++`.
 The installer program copies executables, libraries, configuration and resource files into that subdirectory.
 The application requires all these files to work properly.
 You can specify another installation directory than `Program Files` and `Program Files (x86)`.
 Then the installer program creates the application subdirectory there.

-There are two approaches to install applications in the Unix environment.
+There are two approaches to install applications to the Unix environment.
 The first one resembles the Windows way.
 There is the system directory `/opt`.
 The installer program creates an application subdirectory with all its files there.

 Here is an example.
 Suppose that you are installing the TeamViewer application.
 Its installer creates the `/opt/teamviewer` subdirectory.
 You can find the `TeamViewer` executable there.
 Developers of proprietary applications prefer this way of installing programs.